Frequently Asked Questions (FAQ)

 (Will I get into trouble?)

-· There is no penalty for failure to file if a refund is due.
+?
+There is generally no penalty for failure to file if a refund is due.

 Analysis: If you do not owe taxes, the IRS will generally not penalize you for not filing.
-If you were NOT self-employed outside the United States, a quick examination of your old income records (in Israel – forms “106”) should establish that you did not owe taxes for 2006 and earlier years.
-The IRS knows that almost everyone residing in Israel pays more income tax than people residing in the US, so they will not profit by asking you to file old returns.
+If you were NOT self-employed outside the United States, a quick examination of your old income records (in Israel forms 106) should establish that you did not owe taxes for 2010 and earlier years.
+The IRS knows that almost everyone residing in Israel who earns more than a minimal salary pays more income tax than people residing in the US, so they will not profit by asking you to file old returns.

 If you will be required to file old tax returns, we can help you.
 Forms for prior years are available at the IRS website .